kreatolinux/src/man/kpkg_run.8.md

 * CONFLICTS: Specify conflicts to the package.
 Seperated by a space like DEPENDS.
 * IS_GROUP: Specify if the package is a group package or not.
 False by default.
 Will be enabled if it is one of these values; "y, yes, true, 1, on"
 * DEPENDS_PACKAGENAME: Change PACKAGENAME with the package name.
 You can add/remove dependencies, depending on the usecase like `DEPENDS_PACKAGENAME+="packagename"`, `DEPENDS_PACKAGENAME-="packagename"`, and you can set the dependencies completely with `DEPENDS_PACKAGENAME="packagename"`
+* BOOTSTRAP_DEPENDS: Bootstrap dependencies for your package.
+This is used to resolve circular dependencies by specifying a minimal set of dependencies needed for a bootstrap build.
+When you manually trigger a bootstrap build using `kpkg build <package> --bootstrap`, kpkg will build and install the package with KPKG_BOOTSTRAP=1 environment variable set and using bootstrap dependencies instead of regular dependencies.
+Once the bootstrap version is installed and the circular dependency is resolved, you can manually rebuild with full dependencies by running `kpkg build <package>` again without the --bootstrap flag.
+Separate dependencies by space.
+You can also add/remove dependencies like `DEPENDS_PACKAGENAME` (e.g., `BOOTSTRAP_DEPENDS+="packagename"`, `BOOTSTRAP_DEPENDS-="packagename"`).
 * BACKUP: preserves stuff such as configuration files.
 Don't put / in the path name (eg. `etc/bluetooth/main.conf` instead of `/etc/bluetooth/main.conf`).
 Seperate by space.
 * EXTRACT: Boolean.
 Extracts the tarball. `true` by default.
 Only disable this if you know what you are doing.
 * preinstall() Pre-install function.
 Will run when the package is installed for the first time, not when it is upgraded.